SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 All components are then collected into a single model object which, once initialized, returns a simulation object.
 A simulation contains everything, the model with all parameters as created before but also all prognostic and diagnostic variables.
-Such a simulation can then be run, but also accessed to analyze the current variables, or individual terms of the equations.
-One can also adjust parameters before resuming the simulation.
+Such a simulation can then be run, but also accessed before and after to analyze or visualize the current variables, or individual terms of the equations.
+One can also adjust parameters or define new model components before resuming the simulation.

-While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in Julia's read-evaluate-print loop (REPL).
+While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in Julia's read-evaluate-print loop (REPL) or in a single Jupyter or Pluto notebook.
 We thereby achieve an interactivity of a simulation and its various model components far beyond the options provided in a monolithic interface.
 At the same time, defaults, set to well-established test cases, enable even inexperienced users to run simulations in just a few lines of code.